LuisPenafiel/AWS-Examples-Freecodecamp-AWS-Solutions-Architect-Associate-Certification-/README.md

 - Uploaded the file with SSE-C using AWS CLI and fixed a problem with checking the file by calculating the correct MD5 for the key
 - Learned that encryption is like putting a lock on my files in S3 to keep them safe, and there are different ways to do it depending on who manages the key
 - Removed the bucket and files using terraform destroy and AWS CLI commands

+### 3 Weeks Terraform focus(certification)

+Day 1 - 12  June 2025

+- Practiced creating an S3 bucket with a policy restricting access to a specific IP using Terraform modules
+- Set up a modular structure with a central provider and backend configuration
+- Created the bucket successfully and verified the policy with my IP
+- Learned that modules help organize and reuse Terraform code effectively
+- Removed the bucket using terraform destroy